rsc/pdf/README.md

 ## How to read all text from PDF:

+1. Get the library with command `go get -u github.com/ledongthuc/pdf`

-I write an example function to read file from PATH and return the content of PDF
+2. I write an example function to read file from PATH and return the content of PDF

 ```golang
 package main